The Ancient Art of Chainmaking

 Gold chain with central ‘Herakles Knot’ and decorative elements in cornelian and glass, Thessaly, Greece, ca. 2nd century BCE (Benaki Museum of Greek Civilization)

-As soldering techniques became more advanced, variations on the simple link chain began to appear with more regularity, including this figure-of-eight style chain popular across the ancient Roman Empire.
-Several examples have been found in and around Pompeii, many with lunula or crescent-shaped pendants as shown in this example.
+As soldering techniques improved, simpler link chains began to appear more frequently.
+One popular style across the Roman world was the figure-of-eight chain.
+Examples have been discovered in and around Pompeii, often paired with lunula or crescent-shaped pendants.

 Ancient Roman necklace with gold figure-of-eight links, lunula pendant, and disc at the clasp in the Met Museum